 1. The UE and the MeNB establish the RRC connection.

 2. Before the MeNB decides to use dual connectivity for some DRB(s) and/or an SRB with the SgNB, the MeNB shall check whether the UE has NR capability and is authorized to access NR.
-The MeNB sends SgNB Addition Request to the SgNB over the X2-C to negotiate the available resources, configuration, and algorithms at the SgNB.
-When connected to EPC, the MeNB shall indicate to the SgNB that UP integrity protection shall not be activated.The MeNB computes and delivers the S-KgNB to the SgNB if a new key is needed.
+The MeNB sends SgNB Addition Request to the SgNB over the X2-C to negotiate the available resources, configuration, and algorithms at the SgNB. .
+The MeNB computes and delivers the S-KgNB to the SgNB if a new key is needed.
 The UE NR security capability shall also be sent to SgNB.
+If the UE supports UP integrity protection with EPS (including user plane integrity protection with a SgNB in EN-DC), the SgNB Addition Request message shall additionally include UP integrity protection policy (either the one received from other network entities or the locally configured one if no UP integrity protection policy is received from other network entities).

+Editor’s Note: Whether selection of SgNB will be enhanced is ffs.

+Editor’s note: Its FFS how the UE indicates support of user plane integrity protection with SgNB in EN-DC, e.g. whether EIA7 bit in the UE EPS security capabilities is used or whether a new indication is defined in e.g. UE NR security capability.

 NOTE 1: Void.

-NOTE 2: The UP integrity protection is not activated in SgNB when connected to EPC.
+NOTE 2: Void.

-3. The SgNB allocates the necessary resources and chooses the ciphering algorithm for the DRB(s) and SRB and integrity algorithm if an SRB is to be established which has the highest priority from its configured list and is also present in the UE NR security capability.
-If a new S-KgNB was delivered to the SgNB, then the SgNB calculates KSgNB-UP-enc as well as KSgNB-RRC-int and KSgNB-RRC-enc if an SRB is to be established.
+3. The SgNB allocates the necessary resources and chooses the ciphering algorithm and integrity algorithms for the DRB(s) and SRB , if an SRB is to be established, which has the highest priority from its configured list and is also present in the UE NR security capability.
+If a new S-KgNB was delivered to the SgNB, then the SgNB calculates KSgNB-UP-int (if needed) and KSgNB-UP-enc as well as KSgNB-RRC-int and KSgNB-RRC-enc if an SRB is to be established.
+If the UE supports user plane integrity protection with a SgNB in EN-DC, then the SgNB shall use the UP IP policy received from the MeNB to determine whether to activate UP integrity protection.
+The SgNB shall activate UP integrity protection per DRB according to the UP integrity protection policy if it is received and shall indicate that to the UE.

 4. The SgNB sends SgNB Addition Request Acknowledge to the MeNB indicating availability of requested resources and the identifiers for the selected algorithm(s) to serve the requested DRBs and/or SRB for the UE.

 5. The MeNB sends the RRC Connection Reconfiguration Request to the UE instructing it to configure the new DRBs and/or SRB for the SgNB.
 The MeNB shall include the SCG Counter parameter to indicate that the UE shall compute the S-KgNB for the SgNB if a new key is needed.
-The MeNB forwards the UE configuration parameters (which contains the algorithm identifier(s) received from the SgNB in step 4) to the UE (see section E.3.4.3 for further details).
+The MeNB forwards the UE configuration parameters (which contains the algorithm identifier(s) and UP integrity indication received from the SgNB in step 4) to the UE (see section E.3.4.3 for further details).

 NOTE 3: Since the message is sent over the RRC connection between the MeNB and the UE, it is integrity protected using the KRRCint of the MeNB.
 Hence the SCG Counter cannot be tampered with, and the UE can assume that it is fresh.